wixtoolset/web/root/documents/about/governance.html.md

 This project is led and managed by a benevolent dictator.
 The benevolent dictator is responsible for the general strategic direction in addition to the day-to-day maintenance of the project.
 The community guides the decisions of the benevolent dictator through active engagement and contribution.

+This project has also adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

 ### Roles and Responsibilities

 #### Benevolent dictator (project leads)